j842-deprecated/old-install2/README.md

 # Under heavy development.
-Try it, don't use it.
+Try it, don't trust it!

 # Docker Runner